redtechtiger/sekure/README.md

 cryptstream.close_cryptstream();
 ```

-## Licensing
+## Contributing
 This code is licensed under the MIT license, and as always users are more than welcome to submit bug reports or pull requests.
+Do *not* submit code that fails one or more tests!

+## References
+This library was designed according to the specifications described in [RFC 7539](https://datatracker.ietf.org/doc/html/rfc7539) as well as [RFC 8439](https://datatracker.ietf.org/doc/html/rfc8439).